swyddfa/arlunio/README.rst

 .. image:: https://coveralls.io/repos/github/alcarney/stylo/badge.svg?branch=develop
     :target: https://coveralls.io/github/alcarney/stylo?branch=develop

+**DISCLAIMER!: Stylo is still in its very early stages, many of the core concepts are yet to be decided on.
+The interface can change without warning or features be added and removed entirely!**

 Stylo is a library that attempts to allow users to easily describe the contents of an image using a blend of Python and Mathematics.
 It also provides tools that allow for easy parameterisation of the contents of an image opening